-The exam for parts 1-8 consists of an intermediate and a final written test.
+The exam for topics 1-8 consists of a final written test.
 In addition, each student will prepare a powerpoint presentation on topics chosen with the teacher.
-The intermediate exam consists of multiple choice questions.
-The final written exam will also contain questions about the articles presented, as well as multiple choice questions.
+The written exam consists of multiple choice questions and will also contain questions about the articles presented.

-The marks of the intermediate and final tests weigh 30% each and the presentation weighs 40% of the final mark.
+The marks of the written test weigh 60% and the presentation weighs 40% of the final mark.

-For topics 9-15, a single written test of multiple choice questions will be held.
+For topics 9-16, a single written test of multiple choice questions will be held.